A Pessimistic Approximation for the Fisher Information Measure

 After numerically approximating the required derivatives $\frac{\partial \mu_1(\theta)}{\partial \theta}, \frac{\partial \mu_2(\theta)}{\partial \theta}$, which are depicted in Fig. \ref{fig:softlimiter:derivatives}, the approximation $S(\theta)$ is calculated.

-In Fig. \ref{fig:softlimiter:loss} the measured information loss $\tilde{\chi}(\theta)$ of the soft-limiter model is shown, where the dotted line indicates the exact information loss ${\chi}(\theta)$ with a hard-limiter (\ref{system:hard:limiter}) which is equivalent to a soft-limiter with $\zeta\to0$.
+In Fig. \ref{fig:softlimiter:loss}, the measured information loss $\tilde{\chi}(\theta)$ of the smooth limiter model is shown, where the dotted line indicates the exact information loss ${\chi}(\theta)$ with a hard-limiter \eqref{definition:hard:limiter} (as depicted in Fig. \ref{Squaring_Loss}), which is equivalent to a smooth limiter with $\zeta\to0$.